Schw4lbe/hp-kv/README.md

 ### ImgModal

-- redesign responsive icons for image control
+- check fullscreen requests on modal to avoid browser bar taking space from image

 ### KnowledgeBaseSection